RamonUnch/in_opus/README.md

 * No way to edit tags.

-* UTF-8 is not really supported under Win9x; all tags are converted to Windows-1252 for display  Thus you will not have all the Unicode characters.
-Not a big deal if you are from a European country.
-  Under NT the UTF-8 strings are converted to UTF-16 since 0.555.
+* UTF-8 is not really supported under Win9x; all tags are converted to local codepage for display Under NT the UTF-8 strings are converted to UTF-16 since 0.555.

 * In the Winamp playlist only the filename/URL will be visible.
   Since v0.911 proper format will be shown in the PL on Winamp 5.x